bitofbinary/bitofbinary/content/blog/you-may-not-need-microservices.md

 ---
-title: "When Will the Microservices Fad End"
+title: "You May Not Need Microservices"
 date: 2022-09-08T16:36:35+10:00
 draft: false
 ---